Homily for Thirty-third Sunday C15 Nov 2019, by Sermons in

-In most cases when end-time messages are preached they sounds threatening like what we heard in our first reading; See, the day is coming, burning like an oven, when all the arrogant and all evildoers will be stubble; the day that comes shall burn them up, says the Lord of hosts, so that it will leave them neither root nor branch.
+In most cases, when end-time messages are preached, they sound threatening like what we heard in our first reading; See, the day is coming, burning like an oven when all the arrogant and all evildoers will be stubble; the day that comes shall burn them up, says the Lord of hosts so that it will leave them neither root nor branch.
 As threatening as this message sounds, it remains the truth.
-However, we are encouraged as Christians not to be threatened because the word of God also says, But for you who revere my name the sun of righteousness shall rise, with healing in its wings.
+However, we are encouraged as Christians not to be threatened because the word of God also says, But for you who revere my name, the sun of righteousness shall rise, with healing in its wings.

-We feed ourselves on the word of God, and the word of God reminds us to keep the hereafter in mind as we journey through this world; for that day will surly come when we all will face the Lord to give accounts of our stewardship.
+We feed ourselves on the word of God, and the word of God reminds us to keep the hereafter in mind as we journey through this world, for that day will surely come when we all will face the Lord to give accounts of our stewardship.

 The Lord warns that many will come in his name, and I tell you this morning that they are here already with fake visions and prophecies.
-They claim to come in the name of the Lord, they appear not as agents of darkness that they are but as angels of “light”.
-Never you forget that the devil was once an angel of light, the most decorated angel in heaven and can still present himself as such for deceptive purpose.
+They claim to come in the name of the Lord; they appear not as agents of darkness that they are but as angels of “light.”
+Never you forget that the devil was once an angel of light, the most decorated angel in heaven, and can still present himself as such for deceptive purposes.
 St. Paul says; And no wonder, for even Satan disguises himself as an angel of light.
 So it is not strange if his servants also disguise themselves as servants of righteousness (2Cor.
 11:14-15).

-With due respect to the many sincere men and women of God, I warn you to be careful about the proliferation of churches and private ministries operating in our society using the name of Jesus Christ as disguise.
-Jesus said be careful, they will come in my name, refuse to join them.
-Do not be lured by the power of miracle, visions and prophecies that are not of God.
+With due respect to the many sincere men and women of God, I warn you to be careful about the proliferation of churches and private ministries operating in our society using the name of Jesus Christ as a disguise.
+Jesus said, be careful; they will come in my name, refuse to join them.
+Do not be lured by the power of miracles, visions, and prophecies that are not of God.

-The lord promised to give us words and wisdom that none of our opponent will be able to withstand or contradict, stand on the word of God and by guided by it.
+The Lord promised to give us words and wisdom that none of our opponents will be able to withstand or contradict; stand on the word of God and be guided by it.